CSALabsAutomation/azure-databricks/steps/03_construction-of-bronze-layer/documentation.md

     ```

     **Replace the Client ID, Key Vault Name, Client Secret Name, Directory ID, Storage Account Name in the above code with yours.**

+    >If you get an error message saying the data is already mounted, unmount the data using the command **dbutils.fs.unmount("/mnt/data")**

     **Cmd2:**
     ```python